Jan-Lennard Struff: 2024: First ATP singles title, second ATP 500 doubles title

 Struff began his year in Hong Kong, beating Marin Čilić in 3 tiebreak sets after saving 7 match points before losing, again in 3 tiebreak sets, to Sebastian Ofner in the second round.
 As the 24th seed, he won his first match in 6 years at the Australian Open, beating Rinky Hijikata in 5 sets, but lost to Miomir Kecmanović in the second round.

 In Rotterdam, Struff reached the round of 16, defeating Alejandro Davidovich Fokina, before losing to Emil Ruusuvuori.
 At his next tournaments, Struff had less success in singles, losing in the first round of Doha to Christopher O'Connell and in Dubai Tennis Championships to Hubert Hurkacz.
 However, he won his second ATP 500 doubles title at the Dubai Tennis Championships with Tallon Griekspoor.

 He made a back-to-back appearance in the third round of Indian Wells, where he beat Borna Ćorić but lost to Jannik Sinner.
 In Miami, he defeated Daniel Altmaier but lost to Alex de Minaur.

 In the beginning of the clay court season in Monte-Carlo, he reached the third round by defeating Sebastián Báez and Borna Ćorić before again losing to Jannik Sinner.

 In Munich, as the fourth seed, Struff beat two-time defending finalist Botic van de Zandschulp, Félix Auger-Aliassime and two-time defending champion Holger Rune to reach his fourth career final.
 At age 33, Struff won his first ATP singles title by beating third seed Taylor Fritz in straight sets in the final, becoming the third oldest first-time champion since the inception of the ATP Tour in 1990, after Paolo Lorenzi and Víctor Estrella Burgos, and the first since Lorenzi in 2016 Kitzbühel.
 He also reached the final of the doubles event, partnering Andreas Mies, where he lost to Yuki Bhambri and Albano Olivetti.

 2025: Disappointing start of the year, back to top 100

 Struff had a disappointing start of the year after struggling with injuries in the last two years.
 This resulted him in dropping out of top 100 in the ATP rankings.

 In August, Struff qualified for the main draw at the 2025 US Open.
 With wins over Botic van de Zandschulp, Holger Rune and Frances Tiafoe he reached the round of 16 where he lost in straight sets to Novak Djokovic.
 This run enabled him to climb back to top 100 in the ATP rankings.

+2026: Wimbledon quarterfinal

+In July, Struff reached his first major quarterfinal at Wimbledon, after defeating Hubert Hurkacz in the fourth round.
+At age 36, he became the oldest player in the Open Era to reach his first major quarterfinal.
+He lost in the quarterfinal to top seed Jannik Sinner.